 Brutalism has proven that websites and applications can be nightmares of unordered images with superseding clashing fonts and colors directly out of the paranormal.
-Embedded CSS, code without tabs and unstyled HTML tables are working and it’s achieving just what it has always wanted.
-It’s weird but it’s totally agreeable that it works.
+Embedded CSS, code without tabs, and unstyled HTML tables are working and it’s achieving just what it has always wanted.
+It’s weird but it’s totally agreed that it works.

 Before you embark on your journey of the unknown, remember that Brutalism isn’t for everyone.
 Your objective here is to not dissuade your existing or potential customers but instead offer a sense of radical change you or your business may want to portray.
 I don’t see how established web properties can get away with this, but if Bloomberg can, then there’s hope for you.